 \section{Security Threats for RT-IoT}

 RT-IoT systems face threats in various forms depending on the system and the goals of an adversary.
 In a system developed using vendor-based model, one of the involved vendors can act maliciously.
 This (potentially unverified/untrusted) vendor could embed malicious functions in its tasks.
-In a system that has network connectivity, the adversary could target the communication interfaces.
-Due to a lack of authentication many of these systems the communication channels could easily be intercepted and forged.
+Bad coding practices could also leave vulnerabilities even if the involved vendors are {\em not} malicious. leveraging such system vulnerabilities adversaries can execute malicious codes (Section \ref{subsec:codeinject}), infer critical system information (Section \ref{subsec:sidechannel}) and/or perform denial of service attacks (Section \ref{subsec:dos}).
+In a system that has network connectivity, the adversary could target the communication interfaces (Section \ref{subsec:comm}).
+Due to a lack of authentication in many of these systems, the communication channels could easily be intercepted and forged.